 - trouble remembering driving the last few miles

 A previous study established that rates of drowsy driving increase around daylight savings time.
 Time change as well as earlier nightfall can become a dangerous combination for sleepy people that are behind the wheel.
 To read the whole article, go to http://www.medicalnewstoday.com/articles/254576.php.

-If you are injured in a Minnesota auto accident because a driver fell asleep while driving, or was drunk, or just wasn’t paying attention, please call us to speak with a lawyer as soon as possible.
-An experienced car accident attorney will give you a free consultation and explain your rights to you.
+If you are injured in a Minnesota auto accident because a driver fell asleep while driving, or was drunk, or just wasn’t paying attention, please call us to speak with an attorney as soon as possible.
+An experienced car accident lawyer will give you a free consultation and explain your rights to you.
 We are Minnesota personal injury lawyers and our attorneys have more than 25 years’ experience successfully handling hundreds of cases involving automobile injury accidents.
 We have had many cases where a driver fell asleep and crossed the center line hitting and injuring people in an oncoming car or injuring the passengers in his own vehicle.

 We have big firm experience, but we are also able to provide small firm attention.
 You can meet with an auto accident lawyer at our offices in Minneapolis, Edina, Woodbury, and St. Louis Park to discuss your injury case.
 A car accident lawyer can also meet you at your home to discuss accident cases in Minneapolis and many surrounding cities including Chaska, Chanhassen, Apple Valley, Burnsville, Maple Grove, Brooklyn Center, St. Paul, and throughout Minnesota.